Get in Touch

 Requirements

-• A foundational understanding of Python programming
+• A fundamental understanding of Python programming

 • Familiarity with LLM concepts and the fundamentals of prompt engineering